divisionbyz0rro/Infiniscryption/DifficultyModder/README.md

 Now refactored for Kaycee's Mod: this mod adds a number of new Challenges and Assists that you can select from when starting a new run.

-If you're used the old version of this mod that adds an event to the map in Part 1, that functionality no longer exists.
+If you're used the old version of this mod that adds an event to the map in Part 1,that event no longer exists.
+This mod is now exclusive to Kaycee's Mod.
+If you wanted the old functionality, you'll have to install an old version of this mod.

 The following challenges are added:

 - **Haunted Past**: Deathcards will sometimes attack you in battle
 - **Chaotic Enemies**: Enemies will gain additional random sigils in battle
-- **Boss Revenge**: Each boss gains a third phase
+- **Boss Revenge**: Each boss gains a new, custom third phase.
 - **Bigger Moon**: The moon has more health and attack
 - **Two Turn Minimum**: You cannot deal lethal damage on the first turn
 - **Dangerous Deck**: After each boss battle, a stick of dynamite is added to your deck